ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

-## Using a new dataset in GraphINVENT
+## Using a new dataset in GraphINVENT2
-In this tutorial, you will be guided through the steps of using a new dataset in GraphINVENT.
+In this tutorial, you will be guided through the steps of using a new dataset in GraphINVENT2.

 ### Selecting a new dataset
-Before getting carried away with the possibilities of molecular graph generative models, it should be clear that the GraphINVENT models are computationally demanding, especially compared to string-based models.
+Before getting carried away with the possibilities of molecular graph generative models, it should be clear that the GraphINVENT2 models are computationally demanding, especially compared to string-based models.
 As such, you should keep in mind the capabilities of your system when selecting a new dataset to study, such as how much disk space you have available, how much RAM, and how fast is your GPU.

-In our recent [publication](https://chemrxiv.org/articles/preprint/Graph_Networks_for_Molecular_Design/12843137/1), we report the computational requirements for Preprocessing, Training, Generation, and Benchmarking jobs using the various GraphINVENT models.
+In our recent [publication](https://chemrxiv.org/articles/preprint/Graph_Networks_for_Molecular_Design/12843137/1), we report the computational requirements for Preprocessing, Training, Generation, and Benchmarking jobs using the various GraphINVENT2 models.
 We summarize some of the results here for the largest dataset we trained on:

 | Dataset                                                          | Train | Test | Valid | Largest Molecule | Atom Types              | Formal Charges |
 |---|---|---|---|---|---|---|